2020 0619 #PeaceMatters #MamaPeacePost

 Let us choose to continue the momentum, long after the media shifts attention from these moments and opportunities at hand… encouraging folks to shift the #StayAtHome & COVID-19 Quarantine realities to #StartAtHome & Continue the Conversation realities… talking with children and leaders and family members and colleagues… reflecting and responding and reaching out around dinner tables and conference tables and world tables… increasing awareness and understanding and respect and positivity and connections and celebrations and more and more, so that we can #RebuildTheMosaic…

 Let us choose to “be… just be…” as Mattie said, “Kind and gentle, innocent and trusting, like children and lambs… never judging, or vengeful, like the judging, and vengeful…” Let us choose to celebrate and share stories in “the color of peace,” which Mattie tells us is “people, together.”

-Marc and I are about to head back to Americus for another #Roadtrip4Peace, with lots of #PeaceCrew work on our #Pathways2Peace and #Communities4Peace journeys with our neighbors in Sumter County, GA.
+I am about to head back to Americus for another #Roadtrip4Peace, with lots of #PeaceCrew work on our #Pathways2Peace and #Communities4Peace journeys with our neighbors in Sumter County, GA.

-Our commitment to sharing the story, the mosaic truths of Mattie’s life and lessons and legacy, has not changed.
-But just as our Peace Day activities have been shifted due to pandemic realities, how we plan to produce the material will be shifting as well, as we consider the impact and our mission of the project.
+My commitment to sharing the story, the mosaic truths of Mattie’s life and lessons and legacy, has not changed.
+But just as our Peace Day activities have been shifted due to pandemic realities, plans for how the materials will be produced are shifting as well, as I consider the impact and our mission of the project.

 #PeaceMatters #MattieMatters #HeartsongsMatter #PeaceIsPossible #ChoosePeace #StartAtHome #ContinueTheConversation #PeaceIs4AllPeople #PeopleTogether #YouMatter